Bubble wall velocity from Kadanoff-Baym equations: fluid dynamics and microscopic interactions: The Boltzmann equation in BQFT method

 It is precisely the microscopic momentum transfer between bubble particles in Eq.(\ref{spliting}).
-Now we have proved that the collision terms in the Boltzmann equation are the origin of the microscopic splitting friction force
+Thus, we have shown that the collision terms in the Boltzmann equation are the origin of the microscopic splitting friction force